 I don’t know a single kid who doesn’t want a beach day during the summer.
 It’s so much fun to splash around, play in the waves, dig holes, and build sandcastles.

-Then, when you’re done cleaning, you can enjoy a day at the beach.
-And a day at a cleaner beach, thanks to you.
+Then, when you’re done cleaning, you can enjoy a day at the beach or the park.
+And a day at a cleaner public space, thanks to you.

 If you are trying to figure out kid volunteer opportunities with animals, your mind probably goes to the local animal shelter first.
 I have a lot of friends who volunteer at the local animal shelter and just love it.
 If your kid loves animals, this is perfect.